-If you remember from my post on Carmen Jones (1954), in 1955, after the great success of Carmen Jones, Twentieth Century Fox head Darryl Zanuck offered Dottie a dream three-year-contract.
+If you remember from my article on Carmen Jones (1954), in 1955, after the great success of Carmen Jones, Twentieth Century Fox head Darryl Zanuck offered Dottie a dream three-year-contract.
 She would earn $75,000 a film to start, and $125,000 by the final film.
 As a non-exclusive contract, Dorothy could continue with her nightclub engagements, or even make films at other studios if she desired.
 Perhaps best of all, the contract guaranteed that her name would appear above the title of each film she made for Zanuck.
-It was an unprecedented contract for an African American star.
+It was an unprecedented contract for a black actress.

-Dorothy interpreted the contract to mean she would be playing leading roles, and the roles she’d be offered would be African American characters.
-After proving herself more than capable of carrying a film with her performance in Carmen Jones, and earning an Oscar nomination for Best Actress, Dorothy’s interpretation of the contract seemed both warranted and logical.
+Dorothy interpreted the contract to mean that she would be playing leading roles, and that the leading roles she’d be offered would be black characters.
+After proving herself more than capable of carrying a film with her performance in Carmen Jones, and earning an Oscar nomination for Best Actress, Dorothy’s interpretation of the contract was both warranted and logical.

 But Darryl Zanuck had other ideas…

-Zanuck wasn’t necessarily against Dottie playing African American leading roles, he just wasn’t going to go out of his way to search for, or create, these types of vehicles for her.
-In Zanuck’s mind, Dorothy’s new contract could be satisfied by offering her feature roles as various “exotic” beauties.
-These roles had previously been played by white actresses, so this still was new ground Zanuck was breaking…
+Zanuck wasn’t necessarily against Dottie playing leading roles or black characters, but he also wasn’t going to search for, or create, these types of vehicles for her.
+In Zanuck’s mind, Dorothy’s new contract was satisfied by offering her featured roles as various “exotic” beauties.
+These roles had previously been played by white actresses, so this was still new ground Zanuck was breaking…

 The Beginning of the End

-Worse still, the first “exotic” beauty role Zanuck offered Dorothy after Carmen Jones was as an Asian concubine slave in The King and I (1956).
+Worse still, the first “exotic” beauty role Zanuck offered Dorothy after Carmen Jones was that of an Asian concubine slave in The King and I (1956).

-While Dorothy chaffed at being offered the role of a slave, Otto Preminger, not just Dorothy’s clandestine romance at this point, but also the guiding force of her career, advised Dorothy to turn down the role.
-As Otto saw it, Dorothy should accept nothing less than the best, and a feature role in a film, no matter how prestigious, just didn’t cut it.
+Dorothy chaffed at being offered the role of a slave.
+And Otto Preminger, not just Dorothy’s clandestine romance at this point, but also the guiding force of her career, advised her to turn it down.
+As Otto saw it, Dorothy should accept nothing but the best, and a featured role in any film, no matter how prestigious, just didn’t cut it.

 It was a decision she came to regret.
 As Dorothy wrote in her autobiography [aff. link]